thenumbernine/hydro-cl-lua/README.md

 - rename mhd to ideal-mhd
 - how about a GLM method for Maxwell equations, so I can remove the divergence-free constraint
 - get curved grid coordinates to work (cylindrical, sphere 1D radial, sphere 2D surface, sphere r+phi etc)
-- get two-fluid EMHD working (currently has nans)
+- get two-fluid-separate EMHD working, so I can update the glm-maxwell with an implicit and update the ion and electron with an explicit solver
 - currently seeing errors when two solvers run simultaneously ... which makes EM+HD difficult
 - add HLLC/D solvers
 - implement Navier-Stokes, compressible & incompressible